epfllibrary/latex-course/setup.md

 ## Install LaTeX

-Latex is composed of many softwares working together.
+LaTeX is composed of many softwares working together.
 On order to use them easily it exists what we call distribution : they combine all the needed tools in one big package.
+To work on your LaTeX source files, please also install an editor.

 Please install LaTeX before the course starts, it will save you time.

 ### Install LaTeX for Windows

-We recommend that you download and install the windows texlive version(install-tl-windows.exe) <https://tug.org/texlive/acquire-netinstall.html>.
+1. We recommend that you download and install the windows texlive version(install-tl-windows.exe) <https://tug.org/texlive/acquire-netinstall.html>.
 This is the distribution we will use during the class.

-You can also install the texmaker gui <https://www.xm1math.net/texmaker>
+2. Please also install a LaTeX editor : we suggest that you use the texmaker gui <https://www.xm1math.net/texmaker>

 ### Install LaTeX for MacOS

-We recommend that you download and install the mac texlive version (called mactex) from : <https://www.tug.org/mactex/mactex-download.html>
+1. We recommend that you download and install the mac texlive version (called mactex) from : <https://www.tug.org/mactex/mactex-download.html>

-You can also install the texmaker gui <https://www.xm1math.net/texmaker>
+2. Please also install a LaTeX editor : we suggest that you use the texmaker gui <https://www.xm1math.net/texmaker>

 ### Install LaTeX with Linux